purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-Interview-Questions/NLP-interview-questions.md

 ```
 Here, NLTK identifies "Apple" as an **organization** and "New York" as a **geopolitical entity (GPE)**.

+## Questoin 10

+**What is stemming in NLP, and how is it different from lemmatization?**

+Stemming and lemmatization are two commonly used word normalization techniques in NLP, which aim to reduce the words to their base or root word.
+Both have similar goals but have different approaches.

+In [stemming](https://www.geeksforgeeks.org/python-stemming-words-with-nltk), the word suffixes are removed using the heuristic or pattern-based rules regardless of the context of the parts of speech.
+The resulting stems may not always be actual dictionary words.
+Stemming algorithms are generally simpler and faster compared to lemmatization, making them suitable for certain applications with time or resource constraints.

+In [lemmatization](https://www.geeksforgeeks.org/python-lemmatization-with-nltk), The root form of the word known as lemma, is determined by considering the word’s context and parts of speech.
+It uses linguistic knowledge and databases (e.g., wordnet) to transform words into their root form.
+In this case, the output lemma is a valid word as per the dictionary.
+For example, lemmatizing “running” and “runner” would result in “run.”
+Lemmatization provides better interpretability and can be more accurate for tasks that require meaningful word representations.

 ## Reference
 - https://www.geeksforgeeks.org/nlp-interview-questions/